-Discover Munich through its quarters
+Discover Munich through its neighbourhoods

-Quarter 1: KunstarealArt and culture everywhere

-Quarter 3: AltstadtReal life in the centre
+District 1: Kunstareal Art and culture everywhere District 3: Altstadt Real life in the centre

-Quarter 2: Schlachthofviertel In the belly of the city
+District 2: Schlachthofviertel In the belly of the city

-Quarter 4: Neuhausen-Nymphenburg A royal green neighbourhood
+District 4: Neuhausen-Nymphenburg A royal green neighbourhood Introduction Motley neighbourhoods A voyage of discovery through four districts

-Introduction

-Motley neighbourhoods

 Frauenkirche, Allianz Arena, Englischer Garten: Taking in one highlight after another is probably the most spectacular way to get to know Munich.
 But landmark hopping has one small drawback - there are fewer opportunities to leave the beaten track and immerse yourself in the life of the city beyond the hustle and bustle.
-This guide will encourage you to do things differently and discover Munich through four specially chosen neighbourhoods.
-It is these different quarters that make Munich what it is - a city that is more than the sum of its parts, lives from its endearing idiosyncrasies and exciting contrasts, is both a boomtown and a village of millions, venerable yet familiar, sometimes loud and colourful - and, of course, a bit trendy as well.
-Take a deep dive into each quarter and discover what makes Munich so special!

-Local Love Munich A voyage of discovery through four quarters
+This guide will encourage you to do things differently and discover Munich through four specially selected neighbourhoods.
+It is these different districts that make Munich what it is - a city that is more than the sum of its parts, lives from its endearing idiosyncrasies and exciting contrasts, is both a booming metropolis and a million-people-village, venerable yet familiar, sometimes loud and colourful - and, of course, a bit trendy as well.
+Take a deep dive into each district and discover what makes Munich so special!
+2 Local Love Munich A voyage of discovery through four neighbourhoods Medieval Munich was divided into four parts, which is why we speak of the city's districts.